athar91/MCPBy-param-for-multiple-chains/README.md

 Use code with caution.
 content_copy

-# Identify Metal Ion IDs:
+# Identify Metal Ion IDs and generate fake parameters:

 Use grep MG complex_prep.pdb to find the residue IDs for the Magnesium ions.
 Generate Initial Input File: